willypark22/hotel-reservation-react/README.md

 [![Product Name Screen Shot][product-screenshot]]()

 A Beach Resort web application that lets users browse through different types of rooms available.
 Users can check the price, room size, capacity, breakfast, and see if they can bring their pets.
+The project was inspired by [freeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ).
+I put my own twist with it by developing the majority of the project with React Hooks and arrow functions.

 I am currently having trouble uploading the project onto Netlify.
 Once I solve the problem, I will upload the live website link onto this repo.